MarkusSchmitz/Goopt/README.md

-# This is a FOrk of Goopt that implements the Aleph-Alpha Client
+# This is a Fork of Goopt that implements the Aleph-Alpha Client

 <div align="center">